Human Rights Risk Assessment

 ---|---|---|---|

-** 100% of Tier 1 suppliers which risks have been identified (accounts for 1,898 companies) has controlling approaches to prevent and mitigate human rights risks.
+** 100% of Tier 1 suppliers and contractors which risks have been identified (accounts for 0.33 of a total of 1,805 companies) has controlling approaches to prevent and mitigate human rights risks.

-*** GC has management control of all Joint Ventures
+*** GC does not have management control of all Joint Ventures

-The results of human rights risk assessment in operational sites (including all joint ventures) indicated that the residual risk level of the operational sites are at a medium to high level.
-The company thus set up a controlling approach and remedy the issues with residual human rights risk as follows:
+The results of human rights risk assessment in operational sites (including all joint ventures).
+GC thus set up a controlling approach and remedy the issues with residual human rights risk as follows:

 Description:

-- Impacts on health & safety of employees and contractors from vehicle accident in the operation area.
+- Impacts on employee health and safety resulting from workplace accidents in the manufacture.

 Mitigation Measures: